This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400 degrees F. Spray a large, 13×9-inch baking dish with nonstick cooking spray.
+• Preheat oven to 400°F. Spray a large 13×9-inch baking dish with nonstick cooking spray.

-• Lay pork chops in the prepared baking dish, side by side but not touching.
-Coat both sides of each chop with the olive oil.
+• Pat the pork chops dry with paper towels.
+Place them in the prepared baking dish, side by side but not touching.
+Coat both sides of each chop with olive oil.

 • Sprinkle half of the seasoning blend over the tops of the pork chops and rub into the meat with your hands.
-Repeat on the flip side of the meat.
+Flip and repeat on the other side.

-• Tent with foil and let stand for 5-10 minutes before serving.
+• Tent loosely with foil and let rest for 5 to 10 minutes before serving.

 Notes